What is Lead Management?

 Let's take a closer look at the many steps of the lead management process:

-1. Automation of lead capture
+1. Automation of Lead Capture

-2. Follow-up on leads
+2. Follow-up on Leads

 When a lead is collected, the lead management or lead monitoring software begins following that lead's activities and behavior — the sites they visit, the forms they fill out, the time they spend on your blog, and so on.
 Essentially, it provides you with crucial information about your leads that you would not have otherwise.
 Conversations over the phone or via chat are also tracked by modern lead management tools.

-3. Lead distribution
+3. Lead Distribution

 After obtaining the leads, you must forward them to the appropriate salespeople.
 Again, doing everything manually will take a very long time.
 A lead distribution system will automatically allocate leads based on whatever logic you establish.
 In most companies, if a corporation can contact the lead before their competitors, they will gain a significant advantage.
 (Because if a lead fills out your inquiry form, they have most likely done the same for 5 other services comparable to yours.)
 With lead distribution, you can drastically cut response time and ensure that the lead is pursued by the most appropriate salesperson, ensuring that the lead has a consistent experience as soon as they make an inquiry (enter your lead management system).

-4. Lead qualification
+4. Lead Qualification

 At this point, the leads are evaluated to see whether they are worth following upon.
 This type of qualified lead is also known as a sales-ready lead.
 Jim's quality score is greater than Lana's and Marshall's because, according to the criteria, the CEO as a job title is given more weightage than Sales Head and, without a doubt, Intern.
 The high-quality score indicates that Jim should be pursued first.
 This allows the sales development team to prioritize their activities and contact the most relevant leads first.
 Although quality and lead score might assist a user to comprehend the sincerity and purpose of the customer, they will never completely replace human connection.
 That being said, if properly configured, it saves a significant amount of time and energy.

-5. Lead nurturing Lead nurturing is the practice of sorting leads based on whether they have been contacted or not and scheduling them for follow-up activities.
+Lead nurturing is the practice of sorting leads based on whether they have been contacted or not and scheduling them for follow-up activities.
 They may be included in drip marketing programs or contacted by a corporate representative over the phone.
 If the process concludes with a sale, the lead has progressed through the sales funnel and become a customer.
 However, the task does not stop there.
-As a company grows in size, lead management gets more complicated - handling 200 leads is very different from managing 2,000, 20,000, or even 200,000.
+As a company grows in size, lead management gets more complicated — handling 200 leads is very different from managing 2,000, 20,000, or even 200,000.
 When those leads become clients, firms must maintain those ties.
 In summary, following up is essential for sustaining high levels of client satisfaction and sales efficiency.

 There is no such thing as a dead lead.
 Some leads may not be ready to buy right now, but that might quickly change in the future.
 Some of them may never buy, but if you provide them with a positive experience in whatever they requested from you — perhaps an e-book, a blog post, or some freebies — you will have a brand champion for life.